 Are you looking for step-by-step instructions for making a hose assembly?
-The basic method of making a hose assembly is the same for every machine and we’ve outlined the steps below or you can watch the video to the right that outlines the steps from a recent hose school training session.
+The basic method of making a hose assembly is the same for every machine and we’ve outlined the steps below or you can watch the video that outlines the steps from a recent hose school training session.

 Measure the length of hose that you need and cut it to size with a hose saw.
 For critical hose lengths, make sure to account for the cutoff factor when determining final length of hose.
 After cutting the hose, you should have a clean edge and if not, use a file to clean the ends.
 Saws have different cutting specs so make sure to compare capabilities.
 Make sure to clean hose ends to reduce contamination and hose assembly failure.

 When selecting a fitting series, consider the working pressure, style, type, orientation, attachment methods and material for its corrosion resistance.
 It is very important that you do not interchange hose and fitting brands.